REACHING OUR TARGETS

 CLIMATE ACTION PLAN UPDATE

-Rapid growth and development of the UBC Okanagan campus has occurred in parallel with the establishment of greenhouse gas (GHG) reduction targets set by the Province of British Columbia.
+Rapid growth and development of UBC’s Okanagan campus has occurred in parallel with the establishment of greenhouse gas (GHG) reduction targets set by the Province of British Columbia.

 REDUCING ENERGY DEMAND

 - Achieved an absolute reduction in carbon emissions for a third consecutive year.

 - Continued to focus on the implementation of demand-side energy reduction projects, ongoing infrastructure performance improvements, and participated in energy conservation activities.